JamesVentures/james/README.md

-        bool aborted; // true only if applicant calls "abort" fn before end of voting period uint256 tokenTribute; // amount of tokens offered as tribute string details; // proposal details - could be IPFS hash, plaintext, or JSON uint256 maxTotalSharesAtYesVote; // the maximum # of total shares encountered at a yes vote on this proposal mapping (address => Vote) votesByMember; // the votes on this proposal by each member }
+        bool aborted; // true only if applicant calls "abort" fn before end of voting period uint256 tokenTribute; // amount of tokens offered as tribute string details; // proposal details - could be IPFS hash, plaintext, or JSON uint256 maxTotalSharesAtYesVote; // the maximum # of total bonds encountered at a yes vote on this proposal mapping (address => Vote) votesByMember; // the votes on this proposal by each member }